oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 This probably will not give the expected result - not if you expected success at least.

-The request we sent to the API Gateway is sent over HTTPS to the defauilt HTTPS port of 443.
+The request we sent to the API Gateway is sent over HTTPS to the default HTTPS port of 443.
 The public subnet that we associated with the API Gateway was configured in the previous installment of the series to allow inbound traffic for port 20-22 (for SSH connections) and for port 80 (plain HTTP traffic).
 We now need to extend that definition to also allow ingress traffic to port 443.

 ![](assets/wtgo-http-serverport-network-rules.png)